JohanScheepers/My_Yard/README.md

 ## Description

 `my_yard` is a Flutter-based mobile application designed to interface with ESP32 micro-controllers.
-The primary goal of this application is to provide a user-friendly interface for controlling various smart devices and systems deployed around a yard or outdoor space.
+The primary goal of this application is to provide a user-friendly interface for controlling various smart devices and systems deployed around a yard or outdoor space or home.

 Communication with the ESP32 devices is established over HTTP, allowing for straightforward and widely supported network interactions.
 Users can send commands from the app to the ESP32s, which in turn can manage connected hardware.